telepresenceio/telepresence/docs/reference/usage_reporting.md

 ### When is it reported?

-Telepresence collects and reports usage on every command invocation.
+Telepresence collects and reports usage every time a session is launched.

 ### Can it be disabled?